chylex/Minecraft-Window-Title/docs/CURSEFORGE.md

-# For Users

 ## Installation

 The mod supports [NeoForge](https://neoforged.net/) and [Fabric](https://fabricmc.net/) (*) mod loaders.
-Follow either mod loader's installation guide, then download the mod file for your Minecraft version from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/custom-window-title/files) or [Modrinth](https://modrinth.com/mod/custom-window-title/versions), and install it into the `.minecraft/mods` folder.
+Follow either mod loader's installation guide, then [download the mod file](https://www.curseforge.com/minecraft/mc-mods/custom-window-title/files) for your Minecraft version, and install it into the `.minecraft/mods` folder.

 (*) Fabric API is **not** required.